tigermlt/blog/kafka.md

       - consumers read data in consumer groups
       - each consumer within a group reads from exclusive partitions
       - if you have more consumers than partitions, some consumers will be inactive
+  - Consumer offsets
+    - kafka stores the offsets at which a consumer group has been reading (like a checkpoint)
+    - the offsets committed live in a kafka topic named __consumer_offsets
+    - when a consumer in a group has processed data received from kafka, it should committing the offsets
+    - if a consumer dies, it will be able to read back from where it left off based on the offsets
+    - consumers choose when to commit offsets
+    - 3 delivery semantics:
+      - At most once: offsets are commited as soon as the message is received; if the processing goes wrong, the message will be lost
+      - At least once (preferred): offsets are commited after the message is processed.
+If the processing goes wrong, the message will be read again.
+This could result in duplicate processing of messages.
+Make sure the processing is idempotent (ie.e. processing again the messages won't impact your system
+      - Exactly once: can only be achieved for kafka => kafka workflows using afka streams API